 - Break the eggs into a bowl.

-- Add the milk to the eggs and beat together.
+- Add the milk and cinnamon to the eggs and beat together.

 - Grease the pan or griddle with the cooking spray or butter.